bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Decodes a serialized value back to its original format, handling vectors, angles, and nested tables.
+Decodes a serialized value back to its original GLua types.

 **Parameters**